-Radial Head Subluxation (Pulled Elbow)
+Radial Head Subluxation (Pulled Elbow, Nursemaid's Elbow)

 The elbow is a joint composed of three bones held in place by strong ligaments (bands of tissue).
 One ligament is looser in young children than in adults.
 As a result, soft tissue may become trapped between the bones in a child's elbow joint.
 The medical name for this injury is radial head subluxation.
-It usually occurs when a child is lifted or pulled by one arm.
+It usually happens when a child is lifted or pulled by one arm.

 When to go to the emergency room (ER)

 A radial head subluxation causes sudden pain.
 In addition, your child won't be able to flex his or her elbow.
 The injured arm is likely to hang loosely at your child's side, and the child will not move or use it.
-If your health care provider can't see the child right away, go to the nearest emergency department.
+If your healthcare provider can't see the child right away, go to the nearest emergency department.

 Preventing a pulled elbow

 These tips can help prevent radial head subluxation in a child: